wustl-pctg/cracer/README.md

 - `rdtool`: The CRacer tool itself.
 - `cilk5rts`: The MIT Cilk 5 version of the Batcher runtime.
 No longer in use.
 - `ds`: Unfinished batched data structures that were for the Cilk 5 version.
-- `logs`: An old directory that should be removed...
 - `scripts`: A set of scripts, mostly used for running the cilk5 benchmarks.

 ## License